 (4) BUYER'S OBLIGATIONS

-Data will be transferred to The Buyer once the following are documents are submitted.
+Data will be transferred to The Buyer providing the following are submitted within 28 days of the purchase date.
 These are subject to the approval of Executive Grapevine's Data Controller Representative.
 In the case of agent purchasing on behalf of a third party, then both parties must complete the following where applicable.